Knowledge Base

 The Google Page Speed Insights field data displays the last 28-day report.
 It comprises aggregated data from the CrUX report with data from real-world Chrome users.

 Page Speed Insights shows you insights into the performance of your website based on lab & real-world data.
 In contrast, Lighthouse measures all elements of a website, such as SEO, performance, best practices, progressive web apps, and accessibility based on lab data.
+However, using certain plugins, you can add field data to your Lighthouse report.

 Page Speed Insights v/s Lighthouse: Metrics